whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     x
     ## [1] 4

-We can also perform operations directly on the object (note the object itself does not change):
+We can also perform operations directly on the object:

     x * 2
     ## [1] 8